 - At least 15 but no more than 20 pages.

-- Authors should follow the Publication Manual of the APA (Sixth Edition, 2009) for writing style in general as well references.
+- Authors should follow the Publication Manual of the APA (Seventh Edition, 2020) for writing style in general as well references.

 Article Presentation Format

 Length.
-At least 15 but no more than 20 pages.
+At least 15 but no more than 20 pages including references.

 Style.
-Authors should follow the Publication Manual of the APA (Sixth Edition, 2009) for writing style in general as well as references.
+Authors should follow the Publication Manual of the APA (Seventh Edition, 2020) for writing style in general as well as references.
 Some key aspects of the general APA style include:

 a.
 Using just one space, not two, between all words and sentences.